Berlin-Kobayashi/martialarts-tracker/README.md

 ## TODOs
- - add time to training unit
- - add service to add a complete training unit including new techniques etc
+ - add logging service to add a complete training unit including new techniques etc